Thum Khao Poon Recipe (Lao Noodle Salad)

 Top-view of ingredients for thum khao poon laid out: vermicelli noodles, yard long beans, palm sugar, lime, MSG, fermented fish sauce, garlic, chilies, and tomatoes, ready for preparation.

-• MSG – A flavor enhancer, widely used in Asian cooking, brings out the best in other ingredients.
+• MSG – A flavor enhancer, widely used in Lao cuisine.

 Spices including garlic and dried chilies at the bottom of a mortar, ready to be pounded for thum khao poon dressing.